 Talk about improving on perfection!
-The nutty flavor of this Brown Butter Pound Cake with Blackberry Bourbon Sauce turns an ordinary dessert into extraordinary.
+The nutty flavor of this Brown Butter Pound Cake with Blackberry Bourbon Sauce is extraordinary.
 And the perfectly tangy Oregon Blackberries take it to the next level.
 More, please.

 Brown Butter Pound Cake with Blackberry Bourbon Sauce